the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `fuzzing` - or `fuzz testing` involves providing invalid, unexpected, or random data as inputs in an attempt to break/crash the system

 `gas` - transactions with higher gas price have higher priority to be included in a block;

+`hard fork` - [investopedia](https://www.investopedia.com/terms/h/hard-fork.asp) - a radical change to a network's protocol that makes previously invalid blocks and transactions valid, or vice-versa.
+A hard fork requires all nodes or users to upgrade to the latest version of the protocol software

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable